-Class A Common Stock offered by the Selling Sh
+Class A Common Stock offered by the Selling Shareholders(

-U.S. Offering 16,240,000 shares
+U.S. Offering

-International Offering 4,060,000 shares
+International Offering

 Total 20,300,000 shares

-Class A Common Stock 220 E10 67E charge of Class A Common Stock
+Class A Common Stock

-outstanding (2) 239,519,675 shares of Class A Common Stock.
-In addition, 54,957,142 shares of the

-Company's Class B Common Stock, par value
+outstanding (2) 239,376,865 shares of Class A Common Stock.
+In addition, 54,957,142 shares of the Company's Class B Common Stock,

-\$.01 per share (the "Class B Common Stock"

-and, collectively with the Class A Common
+par value \$.01 per share (the "Class B Common Stock" and, collectively with the Class A Common Stock, the

-Stock, the "Common Stock"), are outstanding.
+"Common Stock"), are outstanding.

 NYSE Symbol CCL

-Use of Proceeds The Company will not receive any proceeds
+Use of Proceeds The Company will not receive any proceeds from the sale

-from the sale of the Shares being sold by the

-Selling Shareholders (as defined below).
-See
+of the Shares being sold by the Selling Shareholders (as

-"Use of Proceeds".
+defined below).
+See "Use of Proceeds".

-Selling Shareholders The selling shareholders are Ted Arison, The
+Selling Shareholders The selling shareholders are Ted Arison, The Arison

-• Arison Foundation, Inc., The Royal Bank of

-Scotland Trust Company (Jersey) Limited, as

-trustee for the Ted Arison Charitable Trust,

-and New World Symphony Supporting Foundation,
+Scring Sharehorder S , ,

+,

+· ·

+, , ,

+· · ·
-Inc. (collectively, the "Selling

-Shareholders").
-Ted Arison is selling his

-Shares for certain estate planning and other
+Foundation, Inc. and The Royal Bank of Scotland Trust Company as trustee for the Ted Arison Charitable Trus (collectively, the "Selling Shareholders").
+Ted Ariso is selling his Shares for certain estate planning and other related purposes.

-related purposes.

-(1) Ted Arison and New World Symphony Supporting Foundation, Inc. ("New World Symphony") have granted the U.S. and International Underwriters over-allotment options to purchase a total of 2,845,000 additional shares of Class A Common Stock.

-(2) Excludes approximately 2,545,140 shares of Class A Common Stock subject to outstanding options granted under the Company's stock option plans and approximately 2,599,954 shares that are reserved for issuance upon conversion of the Convertible Notes.
+- (1) Ted Arison has granted the U.S. and International Underwriters over-allotment options to purchase a total of 3,045,000 additional shares of Class A Common Stock. - (2) Excludes approximately 2,545,140 shares of Class A Common Stock subject to outstanding options granted under the Company's stock option plans and approximately 2,599,954 shares that are reserved for issuance upon conversion of the Convertible Notes.